sfc-gh-adey/Playbook/README.md

 # Playbook – Rapid Product Prototyping at Snowflake

-This platform helps you build interactive “living specs” for engineering, faster.
+This platform helps you build interactive "living specs" for engineering, faster.
 Turn your product vision into a high-fidelity prototype using pre-built components and AI assistance.

 Our goal is to streamline the transition from product vision to engineering execution.
 We do this through:
 -   **Prototype as Specification:** The prototype serves as a living spec, reducing ambiguity for engineering.
 -   **Rapid Iteration:** Leverage templates and AI to quickly build and validate product ideas.
 -   **Design Consistency:** All prototypes use Snowflake's design system for a consistent user experience.

+---

+### Why Now?

+The convergence of AI capabilities and market dynamics makes this the critical moment for a platform like Playbook.

+**AI has changed the game.** We're no longer limited by the speed of manual UI development.
+With the right guidance, AI can translate product vision into working prototypes in hours, not weeks.
+But this is only valuable if PMs know how to harness it effectively—which is exactly what Playbook enables.

+**Snowflake is uniquely positioned.** We're not just a platform company; we're building a comprehensive product experience.
+As competitors race to add features, our ability to rapidly prototype, test, and ship user-facing capabilities becomes a critical differentiator.
+The companies that can move from idea to user value fastest will win.

+**The pace is only accelerating.** Customer expectations are rising, shaped by consumer software experiences.
+Enterprise users want powerful capabilities delivered through intuitive interfaces.
+This demands a new velocity of product development—one where the time from PM insight to engineering spec is measured in days, not months.

+Playbook is our response to this moment.
+It's how we ensure Snowflake's product innovation keeps pace with our platform innovation.

 ---